sparkflows/sparkflows-docs/docs/user-guide/creating-workflows.rst

 Deleting Edges
 ===============

-  * Nodes can be deleted by double clicking on them.
+  * Edges can be deleted by double clicking on them.

 View, Edit, Execute Existing Worklows
 ===============